Salvadel/soc-homelab-enviornment/setup/windows11-setup.md

 ### Windows 11 Desktop

-The screenshot below confirms the Windows 11 VM is fully installed and operational.
+The screenshot below shows the Windows 11 Desktop and confirms the Windows 11 VM is installed and operational.

 ![Windows 11 Desktop](../images/windows-desktop.png)